SergNJ/web_scrapper/README.md

 # web_scrapper
-Web scrapper - lists all found hyperlinks and saves pictures and *.pdf *.zip to your computer.
+Web scrapper listing all found links on a specific URL and saving pictures greater than 1kb, *.zip and *pdf attachments to your computer (criteria what to save are flexible).